cap-js-community/tree-sitter-cds/README.md

 ## Requirements

-If you want to use tree-sitter-cds in NeoVim for syntax highlighting, please see [NeoVim Support](./docs/neovim-support.md) for requirements.
+If you want to use tree-sitter-cds in Neovim for syntax highlighting, please see [Neovim Support](./docs/neovim-support.md) for requirements.

 For local development setup, see [Development Docs](./docs/development.md).